curiouschip/learn/content/docs/getting-started/Pre-Loaded-apps/_index.md

 ---

 The Simon Says app is Pip's take on the classic game where you are shown a sequence of items and have to recall them in the correct order.
-You can either tap the displayed sequence on the screen, or use the capacitive touch board.
+You can either tap the displayed sequence on the screen, or use PipTouch.
+{{< hint warning >}}
+If using PipTouch, you need to press the **MODE** button and select the **NUMBER** mode.
+{{< /hint >}}

 {{< figure src="SimonSays2.png" >}}